Bringing uninterrupted water supply to a village of 700

 By Patricia Hului

-Christmas 2016 was especially blessed and joyful for the 700 residents of Kampung Stum Muda as they could enjoy an uninterrupted water supply, thanks to iM Sarawak’s water supply project.
+Christmas 2016 was especially blessed and joyful for the 700 residents of Kampung Stum Muda as they could finally enjoy uninterrupted water supply, thanks to iM Sarawak’s water supply project.

 Before this, their water supply was frequently disrupted due to various reasons – leaking pipes, low water pressure, the dry season and heavy usage at peak periods.

-Kampung Stum Muda headman Lebob Sindeh, 55, said, “Previously, during festivals such as Hari Gawai and Christmas when all our relatives return to the village, the water usage increases and the water pressure drops dramatically, there were times our pipes run dry.”
+Kampung Stum Muda headman Lebob Sindeh, 55, explained that festive holidays like Hari Gawai and Christmas would be particularly hard for them.
+“Since all our relatives return to the village at this time, the water usage increases and the water pressure drops dramatically – there were times when our pipes ran dry.”

 Lebob explained it would take days for them to identify the problem, repair the damage and restore the water supply.
 Sometimes they had to resort to collecting water from the nearby river for their daily use.

-According to him, the residents of Kampung Stum Muda have been relying on a gravity fed water system built in the 1980s, channelled through polyvinyl choride (PVC) pipes which became susceptible to leakage with age.
+According to him, the residents of Kampung Stum Muda had been relying on a gravity fed water system built in the 1980s, channelled through polyvinyl choride (PVC) pipes which became susceptible to leakage with time.

-Councillor Gom Boyat shared that the community would do its part in ‘gotong-royong’ to maintain the newly installed 10km high density polyethylene (HDPE) pipe which is expected to last for the next 30 years.
+Councillor Gom Boyat shared that the community would do its part carrying out gotong-royongs to maintain the newly installed 10km high density polyethylene (HDPE) pipe which is expected to last for the next 30 years.

-“Apart from replacing the pipes, we also did some upgrading work on the water catchment area raising the dam wall to impound more volume of water,” Gom said.
+“Apart from replacing the pipes, we also did some upgrading work on the water catchment area, raising the dam wall to impound a higher volume of water,” Gom said.

 By doing so, Gom said they managed to increase the water pressure to all households.

-Sharing her experience, Angelia Teddy said she was grateful for the project in making her daily life more convenient.
+Meanwhile, Angelia Teddy said she was grateful for the project as it made daily life more convenient.

-The 16-year-old student from SM Teknik Sejingkat said, “Before this, whenever there was water disruption, we would go to the nearby river or other villages to get our water supply.”
+The 16-year-old student from SM Teknik Sejingkat said, “Before this, whenever our water supply was disrupted, we would go to the nearby river or other villages to get our water supply.”

 “It was inconvenient because our daily routines such as cooking, doing the laundry, showering were interrupted.”

-She shared there were times her parents would ask her to stay back at the boarding school because there was no water back home.
+She said that there were times her parents would ask her to stay back at the boarding school because there was no water back home.